ibra47/CollabUO/README.md

 ## Contact

-For questions about CollabUO or commercial use permission, please contact [your contact information].
+For questions about CollabUO or commercial use permission, please contact dev.ibrahimd@gmail.com.